The Natural Health Guide to Food Additives

 Ascorbic acid and ascorbyl palmitate, which is a compound that has been broken down from ascorbic acid, may also have an additional benefit.

 These compounds help to inhibit the conversion of nitrites found in food to nitrosamines.
-You will later read of the carcinogenic health hazard of nitrosamines.
+You will later read about the carcinogenic health hazard of nitrosamines.

 Aspartame:

-Food Sources: Typically found in diet products including soda, waters and “zero-calorie” foods.
+Food Sources: Typically found in diet products including soda, water, and “zero-calorie” foods.

 Intended Purpose: Enhance the sweetness of a product without added sugar.
 Aspartame is a sugar substitute sold as Equal and NutraSweet.

-Other safety concerns for aspartame regard the inability for some people to break down its components.
+Other safety concerns for aspartame regard the inability of some people to break down its components.
 Aspartame contains phenylalanine (an amino acid found in aspartame) which cannot be metabolized by some individuals.

-For this reason, pregnant and nursing women should avoid the additive in foods and is not recommended for the consumption of infants.
+For this reason, pregnant and nursing women should avoid the additives in foods and is not recommended for the consumption of infants.
 (10)

 Astaxanthin:

-Intended Purpose: Coloring agent intended to produce a natural pink flesh in foods that would be developed under natural dieting circumstances.
+Intended Purpose: The coloring agent intended to produce a natural pink flesh in foods that would be developed under natural dieting circumstances.
 If you are looking for this additive on your ingredient list, understand why you will not find it.

 Naturally found in nature, this color additive does not have to be listed because it is classified as an “unimportant color”.